 Sunshine and Vitamin D

 Hello everyone.
 Welcome to my first blog!
 I am very excited as I have so much to share with you throughout my blogging journey.
-So here goes.
+So here goes with ‘Sunshine and Vitamin D’.

 I really enjoy this time of year with lighter nights, sunshine, bright blue skies and the harmonious sounds of birds tweeting away.
 However, how many of us truly take advantage of this glorious weather when the opportunity arises?
 A subject I’d like to blog today is on Vitamin D – you guessed it!
 A shocking number of people in the UK are deficient in Vitamin D and one of the main reasons being that we are not getting outdoors enough.
 So it doesn’t surprise me when I often get asked the question ‘What vitamin D foods or supplements should I be taking to help with my health issues – the obvious ones been poor bone density, osteoporosis and rheumatoid arthritis?
 My immediate response is simple “Mother Nature gave us the sun as a natural way to get vitamin D. Just 15-20 minutes of direct sunlight (unfiltered by sunscreen), 3 times a week should be enough to keep you from becoming deficient.